-Dunsborough is located approximately 3 hours drive south of Perth, and has been a favorite holiday destination for a long time.
+Dunsborough is located approximately 3 hours drive south of Perth, and has been a favourite holiday destination for a long time.
 It is the sort of place where you can truly relax.
 Not only does it thrive on tourism, but the locals are friendly, relaxed and welcoming.
 If you are looking for a holiday on the coast which you can thoroughly enjoy, Dunsborough is worth a visit.

 Location and Route